2nd Annual Employment Law Year in Review – 2023: New Cases and Laws (Recorded Package) (CA & Federal)

 Mr. Friedman and Mr. Oncidi have been providing their annual update of employment law developments to the California legal community – up and down the State – for nearly two decades.

-The speakers providing the Wage and Hour update are also top notch employment law attorneys on both the plaintiff and defense sides, including Kathryn B. Fox with Buchalter and Richard S. Rosenberg with Ballard Rosenberg Golper & Savitt, LLP.
-Additional plaintiff’s attorneys to be announced shortly.
+The speakers providing the Wage and Hour update are also top notch employment law attorneys on both the plaintiff and defense sides, including Kathryn B. Fox with Buchalter and David J. Fishman with Ballard Rosenberg Golper & Savitt, LLP and John Mullen with Rudy Exelrod Zieff & Lowe, LLP.

-This program will be recorded live on January 16 & 18, 2024.
-The recorded package, available in audio or video format and including seminar materials, will be available approximately two to three weeks after the live program ends.*
+This program was recorded live on January 16 & 18, 2024.
+The recorded package, available in audio or video format and including seminar materials is now available.

 * The Video recording is a video of the webinar (including sound of course).
 The Audio recording is a separate audio only recorded package, for those who wish to listen to it without visuals (such as in the car).
 You can also purchase both recorded packages at a discount.
 Note: All downloads must be downloaded to a computer first, before transferring them to another device.